 Africa’s future is innovation

-With the arrival of the first cultivated meat start-up in South Africa, when will cultivated meat make its debut on the Africa continent?
+With the arrival of the first cultured meat start-up in South Africa, when will cultivated meat make its debut on the Africa continent?
 Mzansi Meat Co. is one of the companies that could define Africa’s future.

 Africa’s future is innovation